danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

             # Fetch the calendar data for the NYSE
             df_dates = get_calendar('NYSE', start_date, end_date, 'America/New_York')

 Once we create a database connection, we will declare our *Market_Calendar* table.
-We will load the data directly into the table as this is a one time load with respect to any future projects.
+We will load the data directly into the table as this is a one-time load with respect to any future projects.

         Base = sa.orm.declarative_base()